getify/foi-lang/README.md

 #### Deriving Instead Of Mutating

-Since Records/Tuples are immutable, to change their contents requires you to derive a new Record/Tuple.
-One way to do so is the `&` pick operator:
+Since Records/Tuples are immutable, to "change" their contents requires you to derive a new Record/Tuple.
+One way to do so is the `&` pick sigil:

 ```java
 def numbers: < 4, 5, 6 >;